The best offers of the year! Earn up to 200,000 bonus points on select American Express Cards Click here to learn more

 What is good about this card

-The current limited time welcome bonus of up to 45,000 points!
-If you meet all the spend requirements you'll have $450 towards any travel and that doesn't include the value from the points earned on your spending!
+The current limited time welcome bonus of up to 50,000 points and no annual fee in the first year!
+If you meet all the spend requirements you'll have $500 towards any travel and that doesn't include the value from the points earned on your spending!

-The best thing about this card is its amazing 5x points earn rate on so many good everyday categories.
-It is actually one of the few cards that has an accelerated earn rate for entertainment purchases.
+The best thing about this card is its amazing 5x and 6xpoints earn rate on so many categories that many Canadians use every single day.
+And, it is actually one of the few cards that has an accelerated earn rate for entertainment purchases.
 For a lot of people that means 5x points when buying a season ticket membership for NHL, NBA or CFL teams!
-The 3x earn rates are also a great thing about this card especially for a category like streaming services - again not many card have this.
-Continuing on the good with the earn side is the annual $50,000 cap.
-This is one of the higher caps out there and makes for earning 5x points all year long quite easy for most cardholders.
+The 3x earn rates are also a great thing about this card especially for a category like streaming services - again not many cards have this.
+Continuing on the good with the earn side is the annual $50,000 cap, this is one of the higher caps out there and makes for earning the 3x, 5x and 6x points all year long quite easy for most cardholders.

 The annual fees are another good thing as we have seen many issuers bump up equivalent cards to $139 and even $150 per year.
 This card remains $120 and the comparatively low additional card fee of $29 is also a good thing.